juliesymons/juliesymons/DownloadAndSetup.md

 1. Check out from Version Control.

-    From the Welcome window, select *Check out from Version Control*, select *GitHub*, enter `https://github.com/hpe-cct/cct-tutorial.git"` for the *Git Repository URL*.
+    From the *Welcome to IntelliJ IDEA* window, select *Check out from Version Control*, select *GitHub*, enter `https://github.com/hpe-cct/cct-tutorial.git"` for the *Git Repository URL*.
 Enter the *Parent Directory*.
 Then click *Clone*.

 2. Verify.
 A good first example to try is the `BackgroundSubtraction` application, available